 “Pushing biometrics to ‘the edge’ of the financial service ecosystem, e.g. smartphones, simplifies authentication and reduces friction, but on-device biometrics can only link a user to a specific device,” Most says.
 “Cloud-based or server-side, biometrics simplify authentication and reduce friction while linking an individual to a Unique Verifiable Identity (UVI) that is device and platform independent, and provides a non-revocable user, not device-based, audit trail for each transaction.”

 “Concerns about Cloud biometric data being vulnerable to theft and misuse have been sensationalized,” says Most.
 “Best practice approaches to deploy solutions purpose-built to secure biometrics, address data storage and management concerns.
 This includes anonymous storage, disaggregating biometrics from other Personally Identifiable Information (PII) – including templates from multiple biometric modalities – and installing anti-spoofing and presentation attack countermeasures.”

-“Biometrics in the Cloud support continuous authentication via behavioral biometrics, and enable multifactor ‘escalation,’ or step-up capabilities, that introduce biometric challenge and response protocols based on dynamic risk assessments,” says Most.
-“Cloud biometrics should therefore be viewed as more than just a means to enhance the customer journey, but as a path to creating an intelligent, identity-centric platform that addresses authentication risk across the entire financial service enterprise.”
+“Biometrics in the Cloud support continuous authentication via behavioral biometrics, and enable multifactor ‘escalation,’ or step-up capabilities, that introduce the biometric challenge and response protocols based on dynamic risk assessments,” says Most.
+“Cloud biometrics should, therefore, be viewed as more than just a means to enhance the customer journey, but as a path to creating an intelligent, identity-centric platform that addresses authentication risk across the entire financial service enterprise.”

 Acuity makes the case for Cloud biometrics in “Taming the Authentication Beast: Simplifying and Enhancing the Customer Journey with Biometrics in the Cloud.”
 Download the whitepaper at www.acuity-mi.com/CloudFS.php.